 The final 100km rolls over drumlins, taking in Killashandra, Oldcastle and Kells on the way home.

 There is a mixture of R-roads and local roads, the surfaces vary as you would expect on such roads.
 The route is not easy, but it is certainly not hard by Audax standards and there is plenty of scenery to distract you along the way.

 CI license required.
-A one-day License is available at start for €5.00 if required
+A one-day License is available on Eventmaster, or at start for €5.00 if required

 Start Location: Slane, Co.
 Meath.